Joint opposition requisitions Senate session

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The combined opposition Monday filed a requisition application for the Senate session to discuss mainly three items, including obtaining loans from foreign sources, the government’s possible intervention to broker peace in the war-ravaged Yemen and raise in gas and electricity prices.
+ISLAMABAD: Combined Opposition Monday filed a requisition application for the Senate session to discuss mainly three items, including obtaining of loans from foreign sources, the government’s possible intervention to broker peace in the war-ravaged Yemen and raise in gas and electricity prices.

 The agenda listed on the application pertains to the terms of current loans, obtained, or being obtained, debt or bonds raised, from foreign sources and multilateral lenders, including all facilities and contingent liabilities being incurred by the government in the name of the Federation of Pakistan.

-The joint opposition also wanted to discuss the matter of Pakistan’s possible intervention in the conflict in the Middle East, especially the purported brokering of peace in the war in Yemen, as suggested at the highest levels by this government.
-This issue too requires public transparency immediately and terms must be shared with parliament.
+Joint Opposition also wanted to discuss the matter of Pakistan’s possible intervention in the conflict in the Middle East, especially the purported brokering of peace in the war in Yemen, as suggested at the highest levels by this government.
+This issue too requires public transparency immediately and terms must be shared with Parliament.

 Moreover, the question of rising gas and electricity prices in quick succession, which has resulted in an unprecedented economic burden on the people of Pakistan, especially the vulnerable sections of the population which are facing an upcoming winter with little prospective sources of fuel, heating or cooking is also to be taken up during the proposed session.

-ISLAMABAD: The combined opposition Monday filed a requisition application for the Senate session to discuss mainly three items, including obtaining loans from foreign sources, the government’s possible intervention to broker peace in the war-ravaged Yemen and raise in gas and electricity prices.
+ISLAMABAD: Combined Opposition Monday filed a requisition application for the Senate session to discuss mainly three items, including obtaining of loans from foreign sources, the government’s possible intervention to broker peace in the war-ravaged Yemen and raise in gas and electricity prices.

 The agenda listed on the application pertains to the terms of current loans, obtained, or being obtained, debt or bonds raised, from foreign sources and multilateral lenders, including all facilities and contingent liabilities being incurred by the government in the name of the Federation of Pakistan.

-The joint opposition also wanted to discuss the matter of Pakistan’s possible intervention in the conflict in the Middle East, especially the purported brokering of peace in the war in Yemen, as suggested at the highest levels by this government.
-This issue too requires public transparency immediately and terms must be shared with parliament.
+Joint Opposition also wanted to discuss the matter of Pakistan’s possible intervention in the conflict in the Middle East, especially the purported brokering of peace in the war in Yemen, as suggested at the highest levels by this government.
+This issue too requires public transparency immediately and terms must be shared with Parliament.

 Moreover, the question of rising gas and electricity prices in quick succession, which has resulted in an unprecedented economic burden on the people of Pakistan, especially the vulnerable sections of the population which are facing an upcoming winter with little prospective sources of fuel, heating or cooking is also to be taken up during the proposed session.